apitestbase/apitestbase.github.io/_docs/en/expressions.md

 ${= (5 + 2) * 8 / 2 % 5 + 0.5 }
 ```

-You can embed groovy expressions inside [Properties](/docs/en/properties), or directly inside request.
+You can embed a Groovy expression directly in a request, or inside a [property](/docs/en/properties)'s value.
 For example:

 ![Groovy Expression in Request Body](../../screenshots/expressions/groovy-expression-in-request-body.png)

-When running the request, the expressions are evaluated and replaced by the evaluation results.
+When the request or test case runs, each expression is evaluated and its result is substituted in place as text.

-### Default Imports
+## Default Imports

-Following Java classes are by default imported when any Groovy expression is evaluated, so you can use their shorthand names instead of fully qualified names in the expressions.
+The following packages and classes are imported by default whenever a Groovy expression is evaluated, so you can use their shorthand names instead of fully qualified names.

 ```
 java.lang.*